grongierisc/iris-r-gateway-template/README.md

 # iris-r-gateway-template

-This repository is a template of how to use the new R gateway for IRIS 2021.1.
+This repository is a template for using the new R gateway for IRIS 2021.1.

-The architecture of this template is as follow :
+The architecture of this template is as follows:

 ![architecture](https://raw.githubusercontent.com/grongierisc/iris-r-gateway-template/main/misc/architecture.png)

-There is two containers :
+It is composed of three containers, with one for:

-- one for IRIS
+- IRIS
-- one for R and RServer
+- R and RServe

-Both containers share the same data :
+- A Java Gateway

+Iris and the R server will discuss through the java gateway.

+These first two containers are bound to the `data/` local folder, and so have access to the same data:

 - abalone.csv